Mike Morin (ice hockey): Early career

 Born in Melville, Saskatchewan, Morin began his career at NCAA level, playing for Lake Superior State University.
 Morin was a regular and reliable first team player, icing in 165 games in four seasons and scoring 129 points in the process.

 Morin then made the transition to professional standard ice hockey, signing for the ECHL team, the Richmond Renegades.
 Again he would produce an excellent points output, with 38 points scored in just 47 appearances.
 Unfortunately the Renegades failed to qualify for the post-season.
 Morin would step up a level for the following season, 1995/96, and would line up as a Providence Bruins player.
 Although not a regular first teamer at the higher level, Morin would play 25 times during the regular season as well as making a handful of post-season appearances.
 In 1996, Morin would also briefly play roller hockey in the RHI for the San Jose Rhinos before returning to the more familiar ice surface for the following season.

 Move to UK Ice Hockey

 Manchester Storm

-It would be the 1996/97 season when Morin would make the decision to move to Europe, signing for the Manchester Storm, once the best supported ice hockey team in Europe.
-At the time the Storm were playing in the Ice Hockey Superleague, a newly established league which was proving popular with the fans.
-It was then the highest standard of ice hockey in Europe.
-Morin proved himself to be somewhat of an 'unsung hero' for the Storm, and through his hard work and dedication became one of the most important players on the team.
+Mike Morin made a surprising decision for the season of 1996-1997 to move to Europe.
+He then signed with the Manchester Storm, which was an equally celebrated team locally.
+The Storms played in the Ice Hockey Superleague, which was popular amongst the fans.Through the account of some unconfirmed reports, Morin proved himself to be somewhat of an 'unsung hero for the Storms.

 Morin showed loyalty to the Storm, playing for them for six seasons in total, up until the end of the 2001/02 season when his contract was not renewed by then head coach Daryl Lipsey.
 Morin's work rate, effort and physical style combined with his loyalty to the organisation meant that he was firmly established as a 'fan favourite' in Manchester by the time of his departure, with many fans calling for a testimonial game.